Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 ### AI Provider Proxy

 The core of the AI Gateway is the ability to route AI requests to various providers exposed via a provider-agnostic API.
-This normalized API layer affords organizations and their developers multiple benefits:
+This normalized API layer affords developers and organizations multiple benefits:

 * Client applications are shielded from AI provider API specifics, promoting code reusability
+* Centralized AI provider credential management
-* The AI Gateway gives the organization a central point of governance and observability over AI data and usage
+* The AI Gateway gives the developers and organizations a central point of governance and observability over AI data and usage
-* Request routing can be dynamic, so AI usage can be easily optimized based on various metrics: cost, usage, response accuracy, and so on.
+* Request routing can be dynamic, allowing AI usage to be optimized based on various metrics: cost, usage, response accuracy, and so on.
 * AI services can be used by other {{site.base_gateway}} plugins to augment non-AI API traffic

 This core AI Gateway feature is enabled with the [AI Proxy](/hub/kong-inc/ai-proxy/) plugin, which is